AdilShamim8/Prompt-Engineering/AI Prompt for Beginners/Prompt Engineering for Beginners.md

 Work through the diagnostic process systematically."
 ```

-** Pro Tip:** For complex reasoning tasks, you can enhance chain-of-thought by asking the model to consider alternative approaches: "Show your reasoning step by step, then double-check your work using a different method."
+** Pro Tip:** For complex reasoning tasks, you can enhance the chain-of-thought by asking the model to consider alternative approaches: "Show your reasoning step by step, then double-check your work using a different method."

 ### 3.4 Role-Based Prompting